Read the "Black List: 2021" Screenplays

 Looking for more weekend reads?
 I think we can help you with that!
-Read and download all of the "Black List: 2021" screenplays and scripts.
+Read and download some of the best "2021: Top Unproduced Screenplays" of the year, according to hundreds of industry professionals who've read and rated them.

-Four Your Consideration, we have the remaining 9 scripts listed and indexed alphabetically for quick access.
-Including Andrew Ferguson's "The Villain", Stuart C. Paul's "Yasuke", and everything in between.
+For Your Consideration, we have the remaining 9 scripts cataloged and indexed alphabetically for quick access.
+Including Andrew Ferguson's "The Villain," Stuart C. Paul's "Yasuke," and everything in between.

 If you're a young writer looking for study guides, you've found the right place.
-These "Black List: 2021" scripts were chosen by more than 375 film-industry executives.
+Have a look at how other writers are telling their stories.

 Looking For Something Else?